 Other emerging sectors with increasing demand are green technology (solar energy, hydropower, sustainable architecture, biomass) and healthcare.
 The recent events and the pandemic exposed just how understaffed the German healthcare sector is, and demand has hit an all time high ever since.

-What are the salaries like in Germany and what kind of pay should you expect?
+What are the salaries like when you work in Germany

 Skilled workers obviously make way more than minimum wage, evident by the average monthly income of 4,021 Euros.
 And as expected, salaries largely depend on the sector, qualifications, position and even gender, as the gender pay gap was estimated to be 21% in 2018.